guardian/mobile-purchases/README.md

 eslint with prettier (including the guardian config) is now used to provide consistent formatting and linting.
 It is not yet mandatory, so doesn't yet exist as a pre-commit hook.
 To apply, run `yarn lint` or `yarn lint-fix`.

+Date: 26th June 2025.
+The above paragraph is actually not correct, we temporarily removed the linting because it wasn't not working.
+In the meantime do `yarn prettier:check` and `yarn prettier:fix`

 ### Data

 There are three Dynamo DB tables: